Benkol003/Third-Year-Notes/COMP37212 Computer Vision/Week 5 Model based vision.md

 https://www.cs.cmu.edu/~efros/courses/AP06/Papers/cootes-pami-01.pdf
-similar to active shape models. https://en.wikipedia.org/wiki/Active_appearance_model works with a texture instead
+similar to active shape models. https://en.wikipedia.org/wiki/Active_appearance_model works with a texture instead - we fit our model so that it's texture appearance matches the image we are targeting?

 ![](misc/Pasted%20image%2020240430231605.png)